 IV.
 Dream Baby Dream

 But one people cannot be held to two covenants, so one must then be a corruption bordering on heresy, but hopefully one born of woeful disorder rather than willful misdeed.
-And here we have more reason to sympathize with boomer fears.
 Punk’s final and most contested contradiction is between idiosyncrasy and absolutism.
-Few cultural movements have been so fruitful and so varied in its creation, especially with so little resource to go around, rivaling only hip hop in productivity, diversity, and reach.
+Few cultural movements have been so fruitful and so varied in its creation, especially with so little resources to go around, rivaling only hip hop in productivity, diversity, and reach.
 But hip hop never succumbed to punk’s unshakable reflex for policing.
 From Darwinian scene politics to poser purges to the more unsettling and widespread militant straight edge movement (not to mention the more peculiar but no less earnest offshoot “Krishnacore”), the authoritarian urge burns brightly beside the creative passion, often searing it in the process.